 A new goroutineleak pprof profile identifies goroutines that are permanently stuck on a channel or sync primitive whose counterpart is unreachable.
 The collector looks at the reachability graph: if no runnable goroutine can ever unblock a waiting one, it's flagged as a leak.

-A minimal leaking example — the sender blocks forever because nobody reads:
+A minimal leaking example, where the sender blocks forever because nobody reads:

 go fix was rebuilt from the ground up on the same analysis engine that powers go vet.
 It ships over 20 fixers that rewrite idiomatic patterns automatically and safely.